kmarroq1/Pig-Game/README.txt

 -Java
 -JavaFX
 -Eclipse
+-HTML/CSS

 To-do:
--Add methods to model classes to facilitate more thorough testing.
+-Add game to frontend.

 Notes:
--Constructors for classes referencing abstract super classes were indirectly tested by using getName method in the corresponding JUnit test classes.
+-Constructors for classes referencing abstract super classes (HumanPlayer and ComputerPlayer) were indirectly tested by using getName method in the corresponding JUnit test classes.
+This method is similar to using a toString method to test constructors.